yoni-j/cv/README.md

 **DevOps**
 - Good understanding of the containerized deployment
-- Familiar with docker - writing Dockerfile and docker-compose.yml files
+- Familiar with docker and orchestration tools - writing Dockerfile and docker-compose.yml files
 - Familiar with git and git platforms such as github and gitlab
 - Good understanding of CI/CD and pipelines
-- DB: Worked with PostgreSQL/MySQL/MariaDB and AWS rds. also familiar with nosql dbs: mongodb, dynamodb
+- DB: Worked with PostgreSQL/MySQL/MariaDB and AWS rds. also familiar with nosql dbs: mongodb, dynamodb, elasticsearch, neptune(graph db)
 - Familiar with the linux environment